 1 Corinthians

-The First Epistle to the Corinthians is a correction and instruction from St. Paul to the church in Corinth, addressing issues like division, sexual immorality, and chaotic worship.
-The letter emphasizes the importance of unity in Christ, the central role of love, and proper conduct in the Church, especially regarding the Eucharist and spiritual gifts, and concludes with a defense of the resurrection of the dead.
-It is seen as a guide to orthodox (correct) practice (doctrine) that follows from orthodox mind (belief).
+The epistle (letter) emphasizes the importance of unity in Christ, the central role of love, and proper conduct in the Church, especially regarding the Eucharist and spiritual gifts, and concludes with a defense of the resurrection of the dead.
+It is seen as a guide to orthodox (correct) practice (doctrine) that follows from an orthodox mind (belief).

 Title - Thesis | Scroll | Short Description | Synthesis 2nd Temple | Antithesis | Synthesis Apostolic | Synthesis Amoraim | Continent Origin | Southern Worldview | Northern Worldview |